A mathematical model for measurement: Measurement apparatus

 \begin{prop} Let $\M$ be an abelian von Neumann algebra with separable predual.
 Then in the set of all CP instruments based on $\M$ is dense the set of CP instruments obtained from the measuring processes $(A,\phi,\gamma,U)$ with $\M=\pi_\phi\gamma(A)'$ in the sense of Proposition \ref{CP}. \end{prop}

 We will sketch how to prove this.
-First of all we have to show that there is an asymptotically inner endomorphism $\gamma$ and an irreducible representation $\pi$ of some unital separable non-type I nuclear simple C$^*$-algebra $A$ such that $\M\cong \pi\gamma(A)'$.
+First of all we have to show that there is an asymptotically inner endomorphism $\gamma$ and an irreducible representation $\pi$ of some unital separable non-type I nuclear simple C$^*$-algebra $A$ such that $\M\cong \pi\gamma(A)'$ (or $\pi\gamma(A)''\cong \M\otimes \B(\Hil_1)$ where $\Hil_1$ is an infinite-dimensional separable Hilbert space).
 This is indeed possible for any unital separable non-type I nuclear C$^*$-algebra, whose proof requires Glimm's result \cite{Gl} (which shows UHF algebras are typical examples of non-type I C$^*$-algebras), the existence result on endomorphisms \cite{K03} (for non-type I nuclear C$^*$-algebras), and the following well-known statement on UHF algebras: For any such $\M$ as above there is a representation $\pi$ such that $\pi(A)'\cong \M$, which will be shown in the same way as the examples of endomorphisms are given in Section 3.
 Thus we prepare $(A,\gamma)$ and some irreducible representation $\pi$ with $\pi\gamma(A)'\cong \M$.

 Secondly by Ozawa's results (5.1-3 of \cite{Oz84}) all the CP instruments are realized by the measuring processes in his sense (stated in the beginning).
 For the proof we use the fact that $\M\times \B(\Hil)\ni (Q,b)\mapsto \E^*(Q,b)\in \B(\Hil)$ is a completely positive, weak$^*$-continuous bilinear map and express this map as the restriction of a {\em faithful} weak$^*$-continuous representation of $\M\otimes \B(\Hil)$ (by extending if necessary the representation obtained by Stinespring's procedure as in the proof of 4.2 of \cite{Oz84}).
 Namely for a CP instrument $\E$ based on $\M$ one finds a separable Hilbert space $\cL$, a pure state $\phi$ of $\K(\cL)$, a normal unital representation $\rho$ of $\M$ on $\cL$, and a unitary $U$ on $\Hil\otimes\cL$ such that